facebook/watchman/README.markdown

 which means that you will likely have very poor results using it on any kind of remote or distributed filesystem.

+Watchman does not currently support Windows or any other operating system not covered by the list above.

 ## Build/Install

 You can use these steps to get watchman built: